Isotropy statistics of CMB hot and cold spots

-The partial sky analysis with the nine input maps using galactic masks provides checks of robustness of any unexpected values of estimators, against the following: \begin{enumerate} \item Different galactic masks ($KQ75$ and $U73$), \item Various methods of foreground cleaning (Planck's COMM, NILC, and SMICA, and WMAP's ILC) and reduction (foreground template model reduction \citep{Hinshaw_2007_cleaning_algorithm, Bennett_2013} for freqQ, freqV, freqW and SEVEM \citep{10.1111/j.1365-2966.2011.20182.x, leach_component_2008} for fgsub-sevem freq70 and freq100 maps), \item Several frequencies (Q, V, W bands and $\SI{70}{\giga\hertz}, \SI{100}{\giga\hertz}$), \item Presence or absence of the NGCS when the galactic region is masked out, and \item Different instruments (WMAP and Planck's Low Frequency \citep{_lfi} and High Frequency Instruments \citep{aghanim_planck_2020}). \end{enumerate}
+We apply these galactic masks one by one, simultaneously to the four cleaned CMB and five foreground reduced frequency maps and $10^4$ pure CMB maps.
+The partial sky analysis with the nine input maps of observed CMB using galactic masks provides checks of robustness of any detected signal, against the following: \begin{enumerate} \item Different galactic masks ($KQ75$ and $U73$), \item Various methods of foreground cleaning (Planck's COMM, NILC, and SMICA, and WMAP's ILC) and reduction (foreground template model reduction \citep{Hinshaw_2007_cleaning_algorithm, Bennett_2013} for freqQ, freqV, freqW and SEVEM \citep{10.1111/j.1365-2966.2011.20182.x, leach_component_2008} for fgsub-sevem freq70 and freq100 maps), \item Several frequencies (Q, V, W bands and $\SI{70}{\giga\hertz}, \SI{100}{\giga\hertz}$), \item Presence or absence of the NGCS when the galactic region is masked out, and \item Different instruments (WMAP and Planck's Low Frequency \citep{_lfi} and High Frequency Instruments \citep{aghanim_planck_2020}). \end{enumerate}